 Dumping of rubbish

 While the dumping of rubbish can be classed as anti-social behaviour, the council has a team who deal with this.
 If it is in relation to rubbish dumped on estates or by neighbours, it is best to contact your housing provider.
-If it is rubbish dumped in the street then please report by visiting the following web page: Litter, flytipping and enforcement.
+If it is rubbish dumped in the street then please report it.